bda72/DetectPasswordSpraying/README.md

 # Caveats

 Will this script always detect a password spraying attempt?
-Of course not.
 Nothing is foolproof, including an expensive SIEM product.
 This detection method could be avoided by an attacker targeting a low number of user accounts, only during business hours (when your threshold would be set higher) and spreading each attempt out a few minutes apart at random intervals.

-Also, setting a threshold becomes much more difficult at a larger company, especially if you have a culture that has zero tolerance for an occasional false alarm (and we all hate false alarms).
+Also, setting a threshold becomes much more difficult at a larger company, especially if you have a culture that has little tolerance for an occasional false alarm (and we all hate false alarms).
 For example, if an average sample of the quantity of users with a current value in badPwdCount looks like 3, 8, 16, 12, 6, etc. in each 5-minute check and your threshold is set to 20, you could easily miss a small password spraying attack against only your C-level employees.

 I would argue that a solution such as this likely has little value for a very large company.
 If you have 50,000 users, you will alwasy have a decent amount of true bad passwords.
-Your threshold would need to be set so high that a password spraying attempt could easily not be detected.
+Your threshold would be set high enough that a password spraying attempt could easily not be detected.

 # Incident response

 You just got an alert email that 100 users have a badPwdCount of at least '1' within the past five minutes.
 The email body and CSV file show most or all the badPasswordTime attributes are within a few seconds of each other.
-Unless you have some automated process that is failing, that is almost certainly password spraying.
+100 Users didn't enter a wrong password within seconds of each other so that is almost certainly password spraying.

 What are the next steps?
 I can point you in the right direction, but this topic is beyond the scope of this document.
 Every domain is different regarding audit settings, GPOs, event log sizes, commercial tools, custom in-house scripts/apps, etc. and every admin has a different level of experience and skills.